Understand the impact of the Ukraine conflict from a cross-sector perspective with the Global Data Executive Briefing: Ukraine Conflict

-The Dolginskoye oilfield is located on the shelf of the Pechora Sea, 80km to 110km offshore the mainland coast.
-Gazpromneft-Sakhalin, a wholly-owned subsidiary of Russia-based oil producer Gazprom Neft, is developing the field.
+The Dolginskoye oil field is located on the shelf of the Pechora Sea, 80km to 110km of the coast of Russia.
+It is being developed by Gazpromneft-Sakhalin, a wholly-owned subsidiary of Russia-based oil producer Gazprom Neft.

-Testing of the exploratory well and drilling activities at the field were completed in 2014, while 3D seismic exploration works were completed in December 2017.
-First oil from the field is expected to be achieved in 2021.
+Testing of the exploratory well and drilling activities at the field was completed in 2014, while 3D seismic exploration works were completed in December 2017.
+The commissioning of the oil field was initially expected in 2019 but was postponed by Gazprom to 2031 to reconfigure the field’s geological model.

 The field was discovered in 1999 and is estimated to contain recoverable reserves of more than 200 million tonnes of oil equivalent (Mtoe).